-Altitudinal range approximately 300 – 1,128 m (Kimbo Peak), with a central plateau having a mean altitude of 930 m.
+The altitudinal range is approximately 300 – 1,128 m (Kimbo Peak), with a central plateau having a mean altitude of 930 m.
 The western side borders Lwengera Valley and rises sharply from lowlands at 150-300 m to form rocky escarpments, such as Mnyuzi Scarp.

-Approximately 3450 species of vascular plants recorded in the Usambara Mountains, over one quarter are likely to be endemic or near-endemic.
+Approximately 3450 species of vascular plants are recorded in the Usambara Mountains, and over one-quarter are likely to be endemic or near-endemic.
 In addition to the variety of plants, the mountains host a number of endemic or rare fauna species, including the Usambara eagle owl and a viviparous frog species.

 East Usambara is roughly an equal distance between the capital city of Tanzania, Dar es Salaam, and the center of the Northern tourism circuit, Moshi and Arusha.
 Muheza at the foot of the mountains is a 4-5 hours drive on a good tarmac road from either Dar es Salaam (330 km) or Moshi (320 km) buses take 6-8 hours to reach Muheza.
 Muheza is 35 km (30 minutes from the coastal town of Tanga on a tarmac road.